Trail Name: Deep Lake Extended Loop

 This trail is a great longer loop in our area!
 It is especially nice in the spring when the balsam root flowers are in bloom!
 Think about bringing a lunch or snack to enjoy lakeside as well as lots of sunscreen and water on those hot Kamloops summer days!
 With the exception of one section through the trees, the majority of this hike is in the open.
 The hike is dog friendly, just make sure you bring some water for them on hot summer days!

-**CAUTION: There has been a recent (May 2017) cougar sighting in the area.
+**CAUTION: Cougars have been spotted in the area in the past.
 Please be cautious, hike in groups, and know what to do if you encounter one!**